View Paul Ranallo's Obituary on oleantimesherald.com and share memories

 Including his wife, Paul is survived by three brothers, Oriende Ranallo of Inverness, Fla., Robert Ranallo of Reno Nev. and Rene (Harriet) Ranallo of Miami, Fla.; two sisters-in-law, Pat Zandi of Olean and Kim Ranallo; a special friend, Chris Schena and his family; and several nieces and nephews.

-He was predeceased by two brothers, Walter Ranallo and James Ranallo; two sisters-in-law, Barbara Ranallo and Loretta Ranallo; and a brother-in-law, Deno Zandi.
+He was predeceased by three brothers, Walter Ranallo, James Ranallo and Aldo Ranallo; two sisters-in-law, Barbara Ranallo and Loretta Ranallo; and a brother-in-law, Deno Zandi.

 Memorials if desired, may be made the Basilica of St. Mary of the Angels, 202 S. Union St., Olean, NY 14760 or to a .